-During 2015-17
+During 2017-19

-We will endeavour to employ more suitable qualified men in our Clerical Section.
+We will endeavour to employ more suitable qualified men in our Clerical Section if and when we are able to recruit/fill vacancies.

 To assisting in reaching this outcome we will:

 - In conjunction with Equality Outcome 1, we will endeavour to employ more suitably qualified men in our Clerical section. - In the first instance we will work with our staff to overcome the wrongly perceived view that clerical duties are for women. - We will consider advertising any vacant posts in a range of alternative media sources such as local newspapers, Schools, Universities, Colleges etc. - We will consult with the Human Resources department of Renfrewshire Council to look at ways of attracting more males to clerical roles. - We will continue to offer workplace experience to young people still in full time education